KodyMike/bsides-kristiansand-badge/index.md

 ![flagManager Class Details](./img/flagManager4.png)

 I noticed that `retrieve_flag(flag)` decrypts and returns the flag directly.
-Based on the names from `encrypted_db.json`, I was able to test:
+Based on the names from `encrypted_db.json`, after some hit and miss, I was able to understand how I could interact with the flagManager class:

 ```python
 import flagManager